Eldave93/Machine-Learning-in-Python-20-21/README.md

 2. Using the "Anaconda Navigator", click on the "Environments" tab, then "Create" to make a new Python 3.8 environment (I called mine "mlp")
 3. Click on the "Home" tab, on the top dropdown menu ("Applications on") select your new environment.
 4. Install "Jupyter Notebook" in your environment and click "Launch".
-5. Locate to where the course materials are (maybe you used git to pull the repository from GitHub), and run the "package_install" notebook from the "Extra" folder.
+5. Locate to where the course materials are (You could clone the repository from GitHub), and run the "package_install" notebook from the "Extra" folder.

 ### Viewing Slides